-Although the details of the Riptide model are complex, the inputs to and outputs from the Riptide training and testing procedure are
+Although the details of the Riptide model are complex, the inputs to and outputs from the Riptide training and testing procedure are quite

 Fig. 1.
 Experimental overview.
-We start with a collection of high-confidence PSMs.
-These training PSMs are used to train the Riptide model, which consists of a collection of DBNs that model the probability distributions governing peptide fragment ion intensities.
+We start with a collection of highconfidence peptide spectrum matches (PSMs).
+These training PSMs are used to train the Riptide model, which consists of a collection of dynamic Bayesian networks (DBNs) that model the probability distributions governing peptide fragment ion intensities.
 Riptide is used to evaluate testing PSMs to produce a vector of features for each PSM, each feature related to a probability assigned to the PSM by one of the Riptide DBNs.
-Finally, these feature vectors can be analyzed by additional algorithms (such as SVMs) to produce scores for the test PSMs.
+Finally, these feature vectors can be analyzed by additional algorithms (such as support vector machines) to produce scores for the test PSMs.

-quite simple (Fig. 1).
-We start with a collection of high-confidence PSMs generated as described in Section 3.2.
-These PSMs are used to train the Riptide model, which consists of a collection of DBNs that model the probability distributions governing peptide fragment ion intensities.
+simple (Figure 1).
+We start with a collection of high-confidence peptide-spectrum matches (PSMs) generated as described in Section 3.2.
+These PSMs are used to train the Riptide model, which consists of a collection of dynamic Bayesian networks (DBNs) that model the probability distributions governing peptide fragment ion intensities.
 The resulting Riptide model is then evaluated on a set of test PSMs, generating for each PSM a feature vector of probabilities.
 These vectors can then be used as input to analysis software, assigning scores to the PSMs.
-Examples of analysis software include support vector machines (SVMs) or the semi-supervised learning algorithm Percolator of Käll et al. (2007) (Section 4).
+Examples of analysis software include support vector machines (SVMs) or the semi-supervised learning algorithm Percolator (17) (Section 4).